time-in-translation/treetagger-xml/README.md

 # treetagger-xml

-This is a simple script (`process.py`) that reads in a .xml-file, uses TreeTagger to parse/lemmatize each sentence, and then to output the input file with the tags and lemmata appended to the word elements.
+This is a simple script (`process.py`) that reads in a .xml-file in the [OPUS format](http://opus.nlpl.eu/), uses [TreeTagger](http://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/) to parse/lemmatize each sentence, an appends this information to the word elements in the original .xml-file.
+The script also facilitates tagging a .txt-file and then converting the tab-separated output from TreeTagger to the OPUS format.

 ## Requirements